This page talks about Doomsday Tomato Seeds.

 I am going to list each type of tomato and give "about" how many seeds one can expect to get from that particular type of tomato:

-These are by no means 100% accurate but they give us something to work with.
+These are approximate amounts but they give us something to work with.

-The next thing we needed to know is, "How many tomatoes" will each type of plant produce?
+The next thing we need to know is, "How many tomatoes" will each type of plant produce?

 This will be dependent on the type of plant, the growing conditions, insects, animals, rain and so forth.